gdbroman/broman.blog/_posts/2020/2021-01-02-this-day-we-start-anew.md

 category: literary
 ---

-I don't want to hear what I said, read what I wrote, think what I thought, or see what I built.
+I don't want to hear what I said, read what I wrote, think what I thought, or know what I knew.

 Today is alive, today brings potential.